aechavez/ambitious-dev/pyEcalVeto/README.md

 ```
 ldmx python3 treeMaker.py -i <absolute_path_to_inputs> -g <labels_for_input_eg_PN> --out <absolute_outdirs> -m <max_events>
 ```
-There are some other options for this command.
+There are other options for this command.
 More information can be found in `mods/ROOTmanager.py`

 Example bdtMaker command to train a BDT model:
 ```
 ldmx python3 bdtMaker.py -s <path_to_combined_signal_training_file> -b <path_to_bkg_file>
 ```
 You will get a warning from XGBoost, but everything is fine; it's working.
-The BDT usually takes some time to train, so I would suggest training and testing on ~100 event background and signal samples first just to see how it works.
+The BDT usually takes some time to train, so I would suggest training and testing on ~100 event background and signal samples first just to see how it works

 Example bdtEval command to evaluate a trained model on testing samples:
 ```